 Everyone and their mother wants to be in Amsterdam come summer – and for good reason.
 But the Dutch capital is equally appealing during winter.
-For starters, it’s less crowded, giving visitors the opportunity to appreciate its vibrant cultural scene, third wave cafés, and obscure antique stores in peace.
+It’s less crowded, thereby giving visitors the opportunity to appreciate its vibrant cultural scene, third wave cafés, and obscure antique stores in peace.
 And with Christmas celebrations spanning the month of December, the festive cheer in the air is palpable.
 Bonus: the historic canals sometimes freeze, giving lucky locals and visitors alike a chance to walk or ice-skate on a veritable symbol of the city.

 Stay at: Grand Hotel Amrâth Amsterdam for its storied setting, a 100-year-old building that served as the headquarters for a number of shipping companies and is now a national monument.

 The German capital translates to one thing in December: the very best Christmas markets on the planet.
 With nearly 80 markets in Berlin alone – and an estimated 2,000 across Germany as a whole – this city is a no-brainer if you’re looking to travel over the holiday season.
 Elsewhere, the city is known for its progressive vibe, dark past, audacious art and culture scene, anything-goes approach to nightlife, and diverse dining scene – none of which are hampered by lower temperatures.

 Stay at: Hotel Bikini for its urban jungle ambiance, quirky-colourful guestrooms, and unexpected extras – all guests can borrow the hotel’s resident Mini Cooper for free.